 - Take down the flag lines, being very careful not to tear or damage the flags.

 - Set up the scoring table near the middle of the court.
 A team will be appointed to table duty for each game.
 The team on table duty is responsible for keeping the games running on schedule and keeping score.

 Everyone is responsible for pitching in to clean up at the end of the night.
 PLEASE NOTE: We must be completly out of the pool half an hour after games end, other wise we will incur a $25 penalty for EVERY 5 minutes after that!
 Please clean up and change quickly – post-game chatting is always better over a beer at the bar anyway! 🙂

 - Raise the goals and nets (to the upper clip position).
 The nets should be thrown into the goal frames.
 Make sure the ropes are coiled and tied up above arms reach from the pool deck.

-- Set up the pool lane lines in 50 meter configuration (the lifeguards will help with this, and should have the lane lines connected and ready to install).
+- Set up the pool lane lines in whatever configuration the lifeguards say to (the lifeguards will help with this, and should have the lane lines organized and ready to install).
 Ratchets are in the lifeguard room.

 - Reset the flag lines (again, be very careful not to damage these).

 - Put club boats and other gear into the trailer in the parking lot SE of the pool.
 If you use a club boat, you are responsible for putting your boat back in the trailer and helping with other common gear!